My Quiet Kitchen

 If you plan to make your own dough, this little trick adds really nice fennel flavor throughout the crust...plus, it's so simple!

 Using a mortar and pestle or a spice grinder, roughly grind one teaspoon of fennel seeds.
-They don't have to be broken down into powder, just broken up a bit.
+They don't need to be broken down into powder, just broken up a bit.

-Whisk them into the flour along with the salt, before adding the yeast/water mixture.
+Whisk the crushed seeds into the flour along with the salt, before adding the yeast/water mixture.
 You can do this with any pizza dough recipe.
-I followed my Herb Crust recipe, omitting the oregano and basil.
+I used my herb pizza dough recipe, and omitted the oregano and basil.

 The pizza dough recipe I linked to above makes enough for one 12-inch stuffed crust pizza (which you don't need for this recipe, although you could certainly do that if you want to!)
 OR two thin crust pizzas.